Back to home page

 Published by Cooee Concepts Pty.
 Ltd.

 Available only via mail order, this has become something of a bible to the serious Anderson memorabilia collector.
-While not complete and with some inaccuracies (it states it is a guide, not an encyclopaedia), it is an almost comprehensive listing of merchandise from The Adventures Of Twizzle right up to the 1991-1994 repeats of Thunderbirds, Stingray and Captain Scarlet And The Mysterons.
+While not complete and with some inaccuracies (it states it is a guide, not an encyclopaedia), it is an almost comprehensive listing of merchandise from The Adventures Of Twizzle right up to the 1991-1994 repeats of Thunderbirds, Stingray and Captain Scarlet and The Mysterons.

 Printed in Australia, 404 pages, £19.95 + £5.95 P&P.